ManuteaTarati/Deep-Learning-Project/README.md

 |---|-----------|----------|------|
 |   | 13.38 | 4.7 | 1.86 |

  and by OWA score of around 1.86.
 That is, the Prophet model performs _considerably_ worse than the Naive 2 benchmark.
 Although this might seem surprising, we have a few conjectures for why this is the case.
 Firstly, Prophet is at its heart a non-parametric statistical model.
 There are several parameters that can be tuned, such as the trend and seasonality parameters.
 Since Prophet was originally built for business forecasting purposes, it works best when the analyst using Prophet possess substantial knowledge about the time series they're working with in order to make judgements about how to tune the parameters.
 Unfortunately, for the case of the M4 dataset, no information was released about the nature of the time series, and using domain knowledge to tune the parameters wasn't possible for us.
 However, we conjecture that for an analyst with expert domain knowledge, Prophet will probably perform way better than baseline models such as the Naive 2 or ARIMA models.
+Secondly, we only used a small subset of full M4 dataset, and there might be some sparsity issues (in the sense that the sample size is not large enough) which affect the performance of this non-parametric model.
+Non-parametric models typically require a lot more data than fully parametric ones, since there must be sufficient data to "speak" about both the model structure _and_ its parameters.

  In addition to solely looking at the scores, we can also take a look at the plots to see how the forecasts perform in general.
 Let us take a look at the plot for the yearly series: